 After hours of scrolling through UCF Facebook groups, you've finally found the perfect roommates to embark with on your apartment journey.
 So what's next?
 It's now time to sit down together and decide which type of lease will be the best fit for your collective budget.
 Most apartments in Orlando and the UCF area can be grouped into two categories: individual lease or joint lease.
-Individual and joint leases are very different from one another, and each type has its own pros and cons that renters should be aware of before making a decision.
+Individual and joint leases are very different from one another, making it important to carefully weigh the pros and cons with your roommates before making a final decision.

 An Individual Lease

 Each person living in the apartment will sign their own individual lease and will be held responsible for their part of the apartment as well as their monthly rent.
 In situations where you are not entirely confident in your roommates, or there is a possibility someone moves out early, an individual lease is a great idea!
 That way, you will not have to worry about any unforeseen circumstances where you would be responsible for paying extra for someone else's rent.

 Benefits of an Individual Lease

-- You won't be responsible for the actions of or any damage caused by your roommates.
+- You won't be responsible for any financial issues that your roommates may have.
 If any of them are late on their rent payment, you are not held responsible and will be left with zero obligation to cover the costs.

 Downsides to an Individual Lease

 - You'll be paying a bit more than you would if you signed a joint lease.
 The reason being that, while you'll be dealing with fewer risks, the apartment community itself is faced with more risk.
 To make up for that, your monthly rent is higher.

 - If one of your roommates moves out unannounced, you don't have any say in who the apartment will choose to take their place.